COVID-19 recovery window (CLOSED)

-In order to respond to the COVID-19 crisis, COMPETE Salone is deploying a funding window of immediate support to critical businesses in agriculture, manufacturing, tourism and fisheries as well as those whose failure could have severe systemic impacts on the economy.
-This could include businesses that support the supply of food, communications, transport and logistics.
+In order to respond to the COVID-19 crisis, COMPETE Salone deployed a funding window of immediate support to critical businesses in agriculture, manufacturing, tourism and fisheries as well as businesses whose failure could have severe systemic impacts on the economy.
+This included businesses that support the supply of food, communications, transport and logistics.

-COMPETE Salone will provide up to 60% grant funding (between £100,000 and £400,000) for projects put forward by Sierra Leonean companies or those registered to operate in Sierra Leone.
-Projects need to complete implementation within 18 months.
+COMPETE Salone provided up to 60% grant funding (between £100,000 and £250,000) for projects put forward by Sierra Leonean companies or those registered to operate in Sierra Leone.
+Projects had to complete implementation within 18 months.
+Please note that the window for applications is now closed.

-What types of business ideas is the COVID-19 Recovery Window looking for?
+What types of business ideas was the COVID-19 Recovery Window looking for?

-We are looking for business ideas from private sector companies operating within Sierra Leone that can:
+The COVID-19 Recovery Window sought applications for business ideas from private sector companies operating within Sierra Leone that could:

 Strengthen domestic supply chains to enable small- and medium-sized enterprises (SMEs) and off-takers at the top of supply chains to reduce transaction costs, maintaining the integrity and efficiency of the supply chain, and ensure that jobs and income opportunities remain for Sierra Leone producers reliant on these chains.
 This could involve, for example, the adaptation of new technology, the use of digital technologies to improve monitoring and coordination of supply chains, improving storage and monitoring to reduce storage losses, etc.